banisterious/obsidian-charted-roots/README.md

 - **Multiple Spouse Support:** Track complex marital histories with flat indexed YAML properties (`spouse1`, `spouse2`, etc.) including marriage dates, locations, and status.
 Optionally display spouse edges with marriage metadata labels on the canvas (toggle in Canvas Settings).

 - **Obsidian Bases Compatible:** Designed to work seamlessly with [Obsidian Bases](https://help.obsidian.md/bases) for efficient bulk data entry and management.
-Includes ready-to-use Base template with six pre-configured relationship query views (Single Parents, Childless Couples, Multiple Marriages, Sibling Groups, Root Generation, Marked Root Persons).
+Includes ready-to-use Base template with 22 pre-configured views including relationship queries, lineage tracking, and reference numbering views.

 - **Bidirectional Relationship Sync:** Automatically maintains reciprocal relationships across your family tree.
 When you set someone as a parent in one note, Canvas Roots automatically adds the child relationship in the parent's note.
 When you delete a relationship, the reciprocal link is automatically removed.
 Works seamlessly with Bases table edits, direct frontmatter modifications, and external editors.